GreatTreeGames/hugoportfoliotest/content/Projects/1732755188002-Project-Sentinel/index.md

 ## Mockups

-I mocked some of my design ideas as well as some of the concepts on the design document using figma.
+I mocked some of my design ideas as well as some of the concepts on the design document using Figma.

-## Content Development and Narritive Content Pipeline Coordination
+## Content Development and Narrative Content Pipeline Coordination

-Over the course of the project, I ended up working more and more closely with the narrative designer, both so that she could understand the new medium she was entering into, and so that I could understand her needs for content pipeline and how to structure and parametrize the content she was writing for the game.
+Over the course of the project, I ended up working more and more closely with the narrative designer, both so that she could understand the new medium she was entering into, and so that I could understand her needs for content pipeline and how to structure and parameterize the content she was writing for the game.

 # ENGINEERING TASKS: